 You can easily transfer music to your iPhone from your friend’s iPhone by doing this:

-(1) Install free trial of TunesMate on your computer.
+(1) Install the free trial of iMyFone TunesMate on your PC or Mac.
 Connect your friend’s iPhone to computer.

 (2) Click on “Music” tab.
 Select the songs you want for your iPhone there and hit “Export > Export to PC”.